23 Best Books About Witches to Bring Magic Into Your Travels

 Rachel lives in constant fear because her job is extremely dangerous and no one thinks she’ll be able to stay alive for long.
 Our heroine (Rachel) can be annoying and overly paranoid at times but if we consider her line of work it’s understandable.
 My favorite character was Ivy a vampire who has a special connection with Rachel.
 She fears but clearly attracted to Ivy at the same time.
 I would even say they’re flirting at some point and I hoped this would develop into an interesting romantic relationship but Rachel ended up with a guy.

-The world is well built and is a quick and absolutely entertaining, fun read.
+The world is well built and is a quick and absolutely entertaining, fun book about witches and romance.

 Ms. Rice’s writing style is impeccable, her characters are well-developed, and her storytelling techniques are undoubtedly brilliant and ‘The Witching hour’ is one of her finest works.